-On the latest update, it’s a sunny day in our part of the world and we’re enjoying the better weather by basking in the delights of Microsoft Research’s New Future of Work report.
+On the latest update, learn about the highlights and delights in Microsoft Research’s New Future of Work report.
 We look at the detail – and think about what might be missing, and how to take action based on their findings.
 Other highlights this week: Office update changes might be on the way – we discuss whether that’s good or bad; Teams gets new integrations for live events, and Calendly might have a new competitor on the block from Outlook, too.

 Microsoft Research: Report on the New Future of Work